James Ellroy: My Dark Places

 After publishing American Tabloid, Ellroy began a memoir, My Dark Places, based on his memories of his mother's murder, the unconventional relationship he had with her, and his investigation of the crime.
 In the memoir, Ellroy mentions that his mother's murder received little news coverage because the media were still fixated on the stabbing death of mobster Johnny Stompanato, who was dating actress Lana Turner.
 Frank C. Girardot, a reporter for The San Gabriel Valley Tribune, accessed files on Geneva Hilliker Ellroy's murder from detectives with Los Angeles Police Department.
 Based on the cold case file, Ellroy and investigator Bill Stoner worked the case but gave up after 15 months, believing any suspects to be dead.
 After the final pages of My Dark Places, a contact page is provided, stating: "The investigation continues.
 Information on the case can be forwarded to Detective Stoner either through the toll-free number, 1-800-717-6517, or his e-mail address, detstoner@earthlink.net."
 In 2008, The Library of America selected the essay "My Mother's Killer" from My Dark Places for inclusion in its two-century retrospective of American True Crime.

 Other

-Ellroy is currently writing a "Second L.A.
+Ellroy began a "Second L.A.
 Quartet" taking place during the Second World War, with some characters from the first L.A.
 Quartet and the Underworld USA Trilogy reappearing in younger depictions.
 The first book, Perfidia, was released on September 9, 2014.
 The second book is titled This Storm, which had a release date of May 14, 2019.
 It was released on May 30, 2019, in the United Kingdom, and June 4, 2019, in the United States.